ldbc/ldbc_snb_bi/tigergraph/README.md

 ## Queries

-To run and validate the queries
+To run and validate the queries.

 ```bash
 scripts/validate.sh
 ```

-results are written to `results/validation_params.csv`.
+Results are written to `results/validation_params.csv`.